Death Note: Light Up the New World: Plot

 Mishima and Ryuzaki's execution order is annulled by Interpol and Mishima is taken into custody.
 Ryuk then explains why the six Death Notes were dropped down to earth - the dying Shinigami King, intrigued by Light Yagami, has promised to give his throne to the Shinigami who finds the next Kira.
 When Mishima points out that all six Death Notes have been secured, Ryuk suggests that human greed will result in their use once again, and leaves.
-Shortly after being led to his cell, Mishima is greeted by Ryuzaki, who informs him that the vehicle containing the notebooks was attacked by terrorists, resulting in four notebooks being destroyed and the other two missings.
+Shortly after being led to his cell, Mishima is greeted by Ryuzaki, who informs him that the vehicle containing the notebooks was attacked by terrorists, resulting in four notebooks being destroyed and the other two missing.
 Revealing that today is his appointed date of death, Ryuzaki suggests trading places with Mishima, as he believes that the latter is the only one who can retrieve the missing Death Notes.
 Accepting his new role, Mishima reveals his real name - Ryo Nakagami - and leaves Ryuzaki to die peacefully in the cell.

 A post-credit scene shows a video of Light saying "Just as I planned" and ironically smiling.